jimsalterjrs/sanoid/README.md

 + --no-command-checks

-	Do not check the existance of commands before attempting the transfer.
-It assumes all programs are available.
-This should never be used.
+	Does not check the existence of commands before attempting the transfer, providing administrators a way to run the tool with minimal overhead and maximum speed, at risk of potentially failed replication, or other possible edge cases.
+It assumes all programs are available, and should not be used in most situations.
+This is an not an officially supported run mode.

 + --no-stream